-The words unlike and dislike are opposites of the word like.
-But to understand the difference between unlike and dislike, we need to understand the difference between "like" as a preposition and "like" as a verb.
+The words dislike and unlike are opposites of the word like.
+But to understand the difference between dislike and unlike, we need to understand the difference between "like" as a verb and "like" as a preposition.

 As a preposition, like means "similar to" or "nearly the same as".
 Look at these examples: